 All our food service providers will also be following Ministry of Health guidelines.
 Our food service model has always been table service with individual plated meals for each guest so we’ll continue to do that.
 Our dining areas are generously sized, we have space to seat you and your bubble-buddies apart from other guests.
 We’ll always let you know where and when you’ll have access to handwashing facilities.

 When we stop for a hot cup of tea or coffee out on the trail we would normally provide you with a clean drinking vessel.
 We’ll still do that, but you’ll be more than welcome to bring your own if you’d like to!

 Our new hygiene practices include shelving pieces of gear for 7-plus days after use, additional laundering, and the use of a MoH-recommended disinfectant for killing COVID-19.

 That’s what we’re doing to help you stay safe on our guided walks.
 If you have a particular concern we haven’t addressed, just drop us a line and let us know what else we can do to make you feel comfortable about travelling again.

 Before you arrive for you guided walk with us we ask that you check a few things such as:

-- Are you feeling healthy and well?
-If you’re not feeling well in the days before your trip departure, please get in touch with us and let us know.
+- If you’re not feeling well in the days before your trip departure, please get in touch with us and let us know.
 It’s no problem to transfer you to a future date!
 Likewise, we’ll be making sure all our guides are healthy and well before they arrive at work to greet you.

-- If you have recently recovered from COVID-19 or were confirmed as in close contact with someone who recently had COVID-19 we may need a certificate from your Doctor to say you have been tested and are safe to travel.
-Any documentation you can supply to us will help, such as test results.
+- If you have recently recovered from COVID-19 or were confirmed as in close contact with someone who recently had COVID-19 you are most welcome to join us.
+As long as you are fully recovered and feeling well enough to undertake the walk.

 Finally, be kind.
 We’ve all been through a lot and we’re out in the bush together for a bit of green therapy, so let’s allow each other to do that, safely.